The Basics of Brand Communications

 So, at the end of the day, what’s the take-home?

 The process by which we arrive at recommendations, statements, and frameworks is all there in working deliverables you get every week.
 It’s easy to follow our progress through rounds because it's all documented, reviewed, and discussed in order.
-But the outcomes of Communications work are housed in a few, nicely-packaged final deliverables.
-Each one, in its own way, is a blueprint to your future communication and marketing efforts, telling you exactly what to message, to whom, and how.
+But the outcomes of Communications work are housed in a single, nicely-packaged final deliverable: the Brand Messaging Framework.
 Here’s what that looks like:

 - Audience Messaging Framework (messaging guidelines specific to each audience group)